 Yes.
 Your program fee includes a linen packet consisting of 2 sheets, pillow, pillowcase, thin blanket, two towels and a washcloth.
 It is recommended that students bring a comforter or heavier blanket with them, as the residence halls are air-conditioned.
 While there is no housekeeping service offered, towels may be exchanged at the Conference Housing Desk.
 Laundry facilities are located in the residence halls and are available at no charge.
 Please also read the FAQ that suggests what your student should pack for the program.

 Does UConn have accommodations for students with special needs/disabilities?

 Yes, for individuals requiring accommodations, please contact us at (860) 486-0149 or email@example.com as early as possible prior to arriving to campus to help us coordinate with the Center for Students With Disabilities to ensure availability.
 Please understand that failure to provide adequate notice may result in accommodations not being available.

 Are there accessible parking and handicap parking spots and accessibility to buildings on UConn’s Storrs campus?

 For accessible parking, parking in handicap spots, and campus building accessibility visit the Universitiy’s page on Campus Access.

 Can I share a room with my friend during Pre-College Summer at UConn?

 Yes and it’s easy to do!
-You and a friend of the same gender can room together.
+You and a friend of the same sex can room together.
 Both families have to make the request at time of registration.